 DON’T wear a hat indoors.
 Many people have traditional views of not wearing hats indoors.
 Even if the company is young and creative, don’t risk the interview for a fashion statement.

 DON’T constantly play with your hair.
 This can be very distracting for interviewers and could display a lack of interest form you.

 The outfit you choose could make or break a job interview.
 Even before you sit down, the employer has already formed an opinion of you.
-It is important that everything down to your shoes, jewellery, hair, make-up, tattoos, and facial hair are up to the employer’s dress code standards.
-Ensure you feel comfortable but always aim to be the best-dressed person in the room!
+It’s important that everything down to your shoes, tattoos and facial hair are up to the employer’s dress code standards.
+Ensure you feel comfortable but always aim to be the best-dressed person in the room.

-If you need any help with getting a Digital Marketing interview or have questions about what to wear to one, you can get in touch with our Recruitment Specialists on our website, call 0203 751 4108 or find us on Instagram, Twitter or LinkedIn.
+If you need any help with getting a digital marketing interview or have questions about what to wear to one, you can get in touch with our Recruitment Specialists.